ArmyBarber/kb/docs/Sources/Books/Book highlights/The Foundations of Leninism.md

 ---
 “The attitude of a political party towards its own mistakes is one of the most important and surest ways of judging how earnest the party is and how it in practice fulfils its obligation towards its class and the toiling masses.
 Frankly admitting a mistake, ascertaining the reasons for it, analyzing the circumstances which gave rise to it, and thoroughly discussing the means of correcting it-that is the earmark of a serious party; that is the way it should perform its duties, that is the way it should educate and train the class, and then the masses” (see Vol. XXV, p.
 200). — location: [273](kindle://book?action=open&asin=B0BF4NHM4N&location=273) ^ref-45576

 ---
+it would be wrong to suppose that Lenin’s method is merely the restoration of the method of Marx.
+As a matter of fact, Lenin’s method is not only the restoration of, but also the concretization and further development of the critical and revolutionary method of Marx, of his materialist dialectics. — location: [288](kindle://book?action=open&asin=B0BF4NHM4N&location=288) ^ref-41894

+---
 none other than Lenin undertook the very serious task of generalizing, on the basis of materialist philosophy, the most important achievements of science from the time of Engels down to his time, as well as of subjecting to comprehensive criticism the anti-materialistic trends among Marxists. — location: [331](kindle://book?action=open&asin=B0BF4NHM4N&location=331) ^ref-13005